+Open Chest Wounds

-Open Chest Wounds may be left open.
+Open chest wounds may be left open.
 Dress the wound (with a sterile pad, wrap, etc.) and apply direct pressure to stop the bleeding.
-Extreme care is required so the dressing doesn't become saturated with blood, which can inadvertently become occlusive.
-Dress appropriately and modify the procedure when it is needed.
+Extreme care is required so the dressing doesn't become saturated with blood.
+Dress the wound appropriately and modify the procedure as needed.